Jascha Heifetz: Death

+Instruments

+Heifetz owned 3 Stradivarius violins during his life including the 1714 Dolphin Stradivarius, the 1731 "Piel" Stradivarius, and the 1734 'Habeneck' made in Cremona.
+He also owned the 1736 Carlo Tononi, and the 1742 ex David Guarneri del Gesù, the last of which he preferred and kept until his death.

 Legacy

-Heifetz owned the 1714 Dolphin Stradivarius, the 1731 "Piel" Stradivarius, the 1736 Carlo Tononi, and the 1742 ex David Guarneri del Gesù, the last of which he preferred and kept until his death.
 The Dolphin Strad is currently owned by the Nippon Music Foundation and is on loan to Ray Chen.
 The Heifetz Tononi violin, used at his 1917 Carnegie Hall debut, was left in his will to Sherry Kloss, his Master-Teaching Assistant, with "one of my four good bows".
 Violinist Kloss wrote Jascha Heifetz Through My Eyes, and is a co-founder of the Jascha Heifetz Society.

 The famed Guarneri is now in the San Francisco Legion of Honor Museum, as instructed by Heifetz in his will, and may only be taken out and played "on special occasions" by deserving players.
-The instrument has recently been on loan to San Francisco Symphony's concertmaster Alexander Barantschik, who featured it in 2006 with Andrei Gorbatenko and the San Francisco Academy Orchestra in 2006.
+The instrument has recently been on loan to San Francisco Symphony's concertmaster Alexander Barantschik, who featured it in 2006 with Andrei Gorbatenko and the San Francisco Academy Orchestra.
 In 1989, Heifetz received a posthumous Grammy Lifetime Achievement Award.

 Family

+Heifetz's first child, Josefa, is a lexicographer, the author of the Dictionary of Unusual, Obscure and Preposterous Words.
+Her married name is Josefa Heifetz Byrne.

+Heifetz's second child, Robert, picked up a love of sailing from his father.
+He taught urban planning at several colleges and universities.
+He was a peace activist who protested US military intervention around the world, and encouraged peace talks between Israel and Palestine.
+He died of cancer in 2001.

-Heifetz's son Jay is a professional photographer.
-He was formerly head of marketing for the Los Angeles Philharmonic and Hollywood Bowl, and the chief financial officer of Paramount Pictures' Worldwide Video Division.
+Heifetz's third child, known as Jay, is a professional photographer.
+He was head of marketing for the Los Angeles Philharmonic and Hollywood Bowl, and the chief financial officer of Paramount Pictures' Worldwide Video Division.
 He lives and works in Fremantle, Western Australia.
-Heifetz's daughter, Josefa Heifetz Byrne, is a lexicographer, the author of the Dictionary of Unusual, Obscure and Preposterous Words.

-Heifetz's great-niece is famed clarinetist, formerly of the LA Philharmonic, Michele Zukovsky.
+Heifetz's grandson is musician Daniel Mark "Danny" Heifetz, born in 1964, who served as a long-time drummer for several bands, best known for his decade with Mr. Bungle during 1988–1999.

 Filmography

-Heifetz played a featured role in the movie They Shall Have Music (1939) directed by Archie Mayo and written by John Howard Lawson and Irmgard von Cube.
+Heifetz played a featured role in the movie They Shall Have Music (1939), directed by Archie Mayo and written by John Howard Lawson and Irmgard von Cube.
 He played himself, stepping in to save a music school for poor children from foreclosure.
-He later appeared in the film, Carnegie Hall (1947), performing an abridged version of the first movement of Tchaikovsky's Violin Concerto, with the orchestra led by Fritz Reiner, and consoling the star of the picture, who had watched his performance.
+He later appeared in the film, Carnegie Hall (1947), performing an abridged version of the first movement of Tchaikovsky's Violin Concerto, with the orchestra led by Fritz Reiner.
 In 1951, he appeared in the film Of Men and Music.
-In 1962, he appeared in a televised series of his master classes, and, in 1971, Heifetz on Television aired, an hour-long color special that featured the violinist performing a series of short works, the Scottish Fantasy by Max Bruch, and the Chaconne from the Partita No. 2 by J. S. Bach.
+In 1962, he appeared in a televised series of his master classes, and, in 1971, Heifetz on Television aired, an hour-long color special in which he performed a series of short works: the Scottish Fantasy by Max Bruch, and the Chaconne from the Partita No. 2 by J. S. Bach.
 Heifetz conducted the orchestra, as the surviving video recording documents.

-The most recent film featuring Heifetz, Jascha Heifetz: God's Fiddler, premiered on April 16, 2011, at the Colburn School of Music.
-It is described as: "The only film biography of the world's most renowned violinist, featuring family home movies in Los Angeles and all over the world.
-The documentary-like film talks about Heifetz's life and accomplishments and gives an inside view of his personal life."